Sindhujav18/about-me/README.md

 To publish a repository with GitHub pages, the following tools and languages can be used:
 1. The basic tool to publish page is [GitHub](https://github.com)
 2. [Visual Studio Code](https://code.visualstudio.com/) is used to develop code in local machines.
+3. [Markdown](https://github.com/ssimpkin/getting-started-with-markdown) is the language used to develop code.